QChASM/AaronTools-docs/source/tutorials/zmat.rst

 Reading ZMAT file
 -----------------
-The Python below will read the Z-matrix (removing the *'s) and variable definitions (stored as a dictionary) from a file called ZMAT as shown above.
+The Python below will read the Z-matrix (removing the stars) and variable definitions (stored as a dictionary) from a file called ZMAT as shown above.

 .. code-block:: python

+        from AaronTools.geometry import Geometry
+        from AaronTools.atoms import Atom
+        import numpy as np

         f = open('ZMAT', 'r')
         comment = f.readline()